Grove Collaborative

 Wool dryer balls vs. dryer sheets: Which is better?

-Made from wool, dryer balls are an environmentally friendly alternative to dryer sheets — but are they right for your family, and will they really dry and soften your clothes?
+Dryer balls made from wool are an environmentally-friendly alternative to dryer sheets — but are they right for your family and will they really dry and soften your clothes?

 Dryer sheets get rid of static cling and leave clothes feeling oh-so-soft, but are they doing more harm than good?
 If you’re looking to reduce your environmental impact — not to mention your family’s exposure to harmful chemicals found in conventional dryer sheets — natural wool dryer balls may be the sustainable alternative you’ve been seeking.